janko/image_processing/doc/minimagick.md

 #### `#method_missing`

 Any unknown methods will be delegated to [`MiniMagick::Tool::Convert`].
+See the list of all available options by running `convert -help` and visiting the [ImageMagick reference].

 ```rb
 ImageProcessing::MiniMagick